AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/june2022/mission-possible.md

 ---
-title: [!DNL Adobe Analytics] Documentation Mission Possible
+title: "[!DNL Adobe Analytics] Documentation Mission Possible"
 description: Watch this session to learn why documentation is crucial for success, best practices, tips and tricks, and several approaches you can take to documenting your [!DNL Adobe Analytics] instance.
 June 2022
 role: User
 doc-type: Event